top of page

 Clients who tend to thrive in my practice often connect with my holistic, feminist, informal, and humor-infused style.
 I believe that while life can be challenging, therapy doesn't always need to be serious.
 In fact, humor, gratitude, and playfulness can be powerful tools in reshaping our relationship with perfectionism and anxiety.

-My work with clients centers on fostering personal agency, examining the societal systems that influence our self-narratives, and working together at a pace that allows for meaningful and lasting change.
+My work with clients centers on fostering personal agency, examining the societal systems that influence our self-narratives, rewilding, and working together at a pace that allows for meaningful and lasting change.
 While I may occasionally offer psychoeducation or practical resources (particularly for new parents adjusting to significant life changes), the core of my practice emphasizes our therapeutic relationship, your values, processing grief associated with life transitions, and cultivating self-compassion.
 If you are looking for solution-focused therapy, short-term therapy, or an approach that heavily incorporates skills and homework, I would be happy to provide you with referrals to providers who might be a better fit.

 Additionally, I want to be transparent about areas where my current weekly outpatient practice does not offer the specific expertise or level of care required for some primary concerns that bring folks to therapy.
 Most of the following concerns benefit from the focused support of a specialist or a multidisciplinary treatment team.
 If you reach out with any of these primary concerns, I am happy to provide referrals to connect you with a more suitable provider or team: